Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

 Related: Motivation: Finding Purpose in Small Moments

 Understanding the difference between intrinsic and extrinsic motivation can help in different areas of life.
-They both can help in supporting students, work, or leading a team, and also parents to support their children.
+They can support learning, productivity, teamwork, and help parents encourage their children's growth.
 Recognizing what truly drives the behavior leads to an environment where we not only perform but also find it meaningful and enjoyable.